 A visit to the Chicago Board of Trade is a must, especially in conjunction with our Downtown Bucket List tour for private groups.
 And little wonder that people want to visit.
 Standing like a giant at the head of the LaSalle Street canyon, the landmark tower is among the most photogenic in Chicago.
 The building is also overflowing with history and is perhaps the most recognizable example of Art Deco architecture in the city.
 Stopping by such a grand place can be overwhelming, so here are the highlights for when you visit the Chicago Board of Trade.

 We research Chicago history and architecture like this while developing our live virtual events and custom corporate events.
 Join us for our public virtual events or book an exclusive team-building event for your private group.
 We can also create custom tours and original content creation about this Chicago topic and countless others.

 The Lost Statues from the Old Board of Trade Building

 One of the most curious artworks in Chicago sits in a plaza just east of the Board of Trade.
 A pair of 12-foot-tall granite statues stare out at Jackson Boulevard.
 As we related several years ago, these statues–representing agriculture and industry–originally stood on the facade of the original Board of Trade Building, which was constructed in 1883 and torn down in 1929

 After that, the statues disappeared from the Loop.
 They were assumed lost forever, until the 1970s when they were found in an overgrown corner of the Forest Preserve of DuPage County.
-The full mysterious tale of the statues’ disappearance and eventual re-discovery is recounted on our Architecture of Money and Power Financial District Walking Tour.
+The full mysterious tale of the statues’ disappearance and eventual re-discovery can be recounted on our Downtown Bucket List tour for private groups.